 And last word, Sarah.

-It's gonna continue.
+It's going to continue.

 I do too.

-But especially watching Paul Manafort.
+Especially watching Paul Manafort.

-I don't know what Paul Manafort did or didn't do, or you watch, you know, this insane raid on Michael Cohn's uh everything.
+I don't know what Paul Manafort did or didn't do, or you watch, you know, this insane raid on Michael Cohn's everything.

-Apparently that doesn't exist anymore.
+Apparently, that doesn't exist anymore.

 And that's when it gets way too serious for me.